 This is delicious and will fool anybody…don’t even tell them it isn’t “real” ranch.
 It is SO good.

-I really hope you love this Easy Vegan Ranch Dressing and Potato Salad!
+I really hope you love this Easy Vegan Ranch Dressing Recipe and Potato Salad!

 Easy Vegan Ranch Dressing (Oil-free)